cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 az acr login --resource-group <your-resource-group> --name <your-acr>
 ```
+We’re using a command line interface for the next steps (“cmd” on Windows,
+“terminal.app” on macOS and your preferred shell on Linux).

 Use the Azure CLI to log into your Azure Container Registry.
 You need your
 Azure Subscription-ID, Azure Resource-Group and ACR-ID at this point.